sinbai/terraform-provider-azurerm/website/docs/r/compute_fleet.html.markdown

 * `password_authentication_enabled` - (Optional) When an `admin_password` is specified `password_authentication_enabled` must be set to `true`.
 Defaults to `false`.

-* `patch_assessment_mode` - (Optional) Specifies the mode of VM Guest Patching for the virtual machines that are associated to the Compute Fleet.
+* `patch_assessment_mode` - (Optional) Specifies the mode of virtual machine Guest Patching for the virtual machines that are associated to the Compute Fleet.
 Only possible value is `ImageDefault`.

 * `patch_mode` - (Optional)  Specifies the mode of in-guest patching of the virtual machines.
 Possible values are `AutomaticByPlatform` and `ImageDefault`.